-Whether you only log onto TikTok here and there or can barely pull yourself away from the addictive video sharing app, you've likely come across more than a few home decor related clips posted by users from all across the globe.
+Whether you only log onto TikTok here and there or can barely pull yourself away from the video sharing app, you've likely come across more than a few home decor related clips posted by users from all across the globe.
 However, it turns out that many of the DIY hacks that have garnered intrigue on the app aren't as universally beloved by pro designers.
 We spoke with experts who shared their true opinions about seven design hacks made famous by TikTok.

 DIYing Foam Furniture

 DIYing foam furniture is a popular—and pretty straightforward—TikTok hack and involves individuals spraying foam atop furniture or mirrors to create a bubbly or cloudy look.
 However, designer Malka Helft is far from on board.
 "Not only does it look messy and unpolished, but it is also toxic and flammable, and I would imagine over time it would start to fall apart or shed debris—what a nightmare to deal with!"

 Designer Kelsey Haywood had similar thoughts.
 "DIYing foam furniture makes me nervous," she commented.
 "The sort of bouclé effect is nice, and while the intention is good, I can’t imagine how you keep it clean.
 The function on this doesn’t stand up for me!"

 If it's the off the beaten path look you crave, Helft encouraged scoping out thrift stores and flea markets.
 "There are plenty of ways to get unique furniture that stands out without going to this extreme," she noted.

 DIY Fluted Furniture